QUALINET/databases/README.md

 ## Development

-Install Ruby (2.4 or higher), then in this directory:
+Install Ruby (3.2 or higher), then in this directory:

 ```
 gem install bundler
 bundle install
-bundle exec jekyll serve --config _config.yml,_config.dev.yml
+RUBYOPT="-r$PWD/disable_ssl_verify.rb" bundle exec jekyll serve -l
 ```

-You may also use `liveserve` instead of `serve` to trigger rebuilds.
+Note: the `disable_ssl_verify.rb` file is needed to bypass SSL verification issues with some of the remote theme dependencies.

 ## Updating Dependencies